PdxCodeGuild/Class_Runtime_Terrors/Django/ Quick Start/Django Quickstart 3.md

 ## Add a form to create blog posts.

-In the Pages > add.html page add the following:
+- In the Pages folder create a new page `add.html` and add the following:

 ```html
 {% extends 'base.html' %}